litvinab/cronos/README.md

 tail -F /var/log/cron.log
 ```

-# Other dockerized services CLI calls
+## Call other dockerized services by cron

 It's good approach to use the cron as separated service without adding of not necessary complexity to the dockerized applications.

-You need to setup the cron service in the docker compose file similar to this one down below:
+You need to setup the cron service in the docker compose file similar to this one down below.

 The main thing in this configuration is to use `/var/run/docker.sock` volume for cronos-based service.